rspurney/NodeAnalyzer/README.md

 # NodeAnalyzer
 App to calculate the overall impact of each gene in a given gene regulatory network.
+Also available online at https://rspurney.shinyapps.io/nodeanalyzer/.

 ## Required packages
 shiny: `install.packages("shiny")`